Ash Street shootout: Aftermath

 The Tacoma Police criticized the Rangers throughout the process—at the scene, to the press, and to the Rangers' superiors—for failing to request police intervention before the shooting started.
 Foulk responded that he did not think it would have helped, as officers would only respond to a crime in progress.
 Tensions continued the next day.
 The partygoer who had called 9-1-1 and a tenant of the house across the street fought publicly.
 An Associated Press photograph of the two women grappling ran in papers across the United States.
 Hand-to-hand fighting among supporters of both sets of belligerents continued for 27 minutes until the police, who had been busy answering other calls, arrived.
 No one was seriously injured.
 The woman from across the street and her fellow tenants were subsequently evicted by their landlord.

 The Rangers' commanders publicly supported their decision to engage, but criticized Foulk for calling other Rangers to the scene in the build-up to the shoot-out.
 Foulk says he was denied promotion as a result of the publicity caused by the shootout and that other Rangers were forbidden from visiting his home.
-Foulk saw further action in Panama when when the United States invaded it; he left the Army in 1993.
+Foulk saw further action in Panama during its invasion by the United States; he left the Army in 1993.

 Of the two people arrested, one was charged.
 He maintained to 48 Hours while awaiting trial that the Rangers had fired first, unprovoked, a claim that correspondent Bernard Goldberg found implausible.
 He said that he and the others had not been engaged in any criminal conduct, although he acknowledged that he had been smoking marijuana after Goldberg showed photographic evidence.
 The man's lawyer defended him to Goldberg as having been simply "the slowest runner".
 The man was convicted of second-degree assault and sentenced to 22 months in prison.

 The shootout and the national attention it brought were an embarrassment for the Tacoma Police and accelerated the plans of its chief, Ray Fjetland, to move toward a model of community-oriented policing.
 Positions were re-filled on Hilltop's crime management team and community liaisons were established.
 The News Tribune, in a retrospective piece published 20 years after the event, framed it as a catalyst for policing improvements and an eventual decrease in crime on Ash Street.
 The Tacoma Police established an office in Hilltop in 1990 to work on shutting down drug houses.
 Foulk's actions spurred the creation of more neighborhood block groups and more community reporting of crime, contributing to the condemnation of dozens of drug houses.
-As of 2022, Foulk continues to live in the same house—with all bullet holes patched, except one left as a reminder.
+As of 2022, Foulk lives in the same house—with all bullet holes patched, except one left as a reminder.